Purdue Varsity Glee Club: The Purdusirs and Purdusires

-The Purdusirs is a leadership group composed of juniors and seniors.
+The Purdusirs are a leadership group composed of junior and senior members.
 Each "sir" leads a committee.
-Such committees change frequently, but usually include Advancement, Public Relations, Properties, Rehearsal Room Lounge & Transportation, Scholarship, Recruitment, Merchandise, Social Media, and Performance Preparation.
-Additionally, a manager and assistant manager oversee the entire glee club.
-Each sir is distinguishable by gold and black ribbons worn across the chest of their full dress.
+These committees change frequently, but typically include Advancement, Public Relations, Properties, Rehearsal Room Lounge & Transportation, Scholarship, Recruitment, Merchandise, Social Media, and Performance Preparation.
+Additionally, a manager and an assistant manager oversee the entire glee club.
+Each sir is identified by gold and black ribbons worn across the chest of their full dress.

-The Purdusires is a parallel organization composed of administration, faculty, and staff members.
-Each "sire" is individually assigned to a committee and acts as an advisor to their respective committee.
+The Purdusires are a parallel organization composed of administration, faculty, and staff members.
+Each "sire" is individually assigned to a committee and acts as an advisor to the committee which they are assigned.

 Mingling

 Members of the Glee Club spend a short time mingling with audience members after performances.
-This allows the singers to show their appreciation as well as to connect with interested individuals, as well as hear one final song before saying goodnight.
+This provides an opportunity for the singers to show their appreciation as well as to connect with interested individuals, and hear one final song before saying goodnight.

 The Carnation

-White carnation boutonnières are traditionally worn by the Glee Club with the full dress attire.
+White carnation boutonnières are traditionally worn by the Glee Club members as part of their full dress attire.
 After a performance, traditionally, each member pins his carnation on the woman of his choice.

 The Medallion

-The medallions worn by the Glee Club were originally furnished by the National Multiple Sclerosis Society in gratitude for charity work.
+The medallions worn by the Glee Club were originally provided by the National Multiple Sclerosis Society in recognition of the club's charity work.
 In 1990, the NMSS discontinued the production of these medallions.
-In the fall of 1991, however, the Glee Club acquired new medallions with the Purdue seal on the front and Glee Club Pete on the back, commemorating the group's upcoming centennial (1893–1993).
+In the fall of 1991, however, the Glee Club acquired new medallions featuring the Purdue seal on the front and Glee Club Pete on the back to commemorate the group's upcoming centennial (1893–1993).
 The Purdue seal has two prominent features.
 The griffin symbolizes strength in medieval heraldry.
 The three part shield represents education, research, and service.

 The Lavalier

-During their last season with the Glee Club, graduating members are given the opportunity to recognize two important people in their lives by presenting them with a lavalier.
+During their final season with the Glee Club, graduating members have the opportunity to honor two important people in their lives by presenting them with a lavalier.

 Glee Club Pete

 Glee Club Pete is the traditional mascot of the Purdue Varsity Glee Club.
-It is a variant of the university's official mascot, Purdue Pete, wearing a top hat and full dress uniform similar to that of the Glee Club.
+It is a variation of the university's official mascot, Purdue Pete, and wears a top hat and a full dress uniform similar to that worn by the Glee Club members.

-The symbol originated as a joke in 1954, when Al Stewart and the Glee Club were performing for the Rotary Club of North Manchester, Indiana.
+The character originated as a joke in 1954, when Al Stewart and the Glee Club performed for the Rotary Club of North Manchester, Indiana.
 One of the men of the Rotary Club by the name of Slim Warren took the traditional Purdue Pete and made a few modifications.
 Slim fashioned a 4-foot replica of Pete dressed in the complete Glee Club full-dress outfit and positioned him at the side of the stage.
 Stewart and the Glee Club took up a liking with the modified Purdue Pete so much that they adopted him as their official mascot.